anryko/grafana-influx-dashboard/README.md

  * *color* - if not defined color will be random
  * *alias* - used to change metric name on the graph
  * *column* - used to define requested column
+ * *math* - used to define mathematical expression which will be applied to the *column* value
  * *apply* - used to apply InfluxDB SQL value function (e.g. max, min, count, etc.)
  * *type* - used in case when you have multiple graphs per series